 What is it?

 The Colorado Healthy Families and Workplaces Act (HFWA) requires Colorado employers to provide paid sick leave to qualified employees.
-Currently, this includes two types of paid sick leave:

 How much Colorado sick leave can an employee accrue?